Unidata/netcdf/NUG-new/index.md

 Reference documentation for the Unidata maintained implementations are available at the main Unidata netCDF web page (https://www.unidata.ucar.edu/software/netcdf/).

-## NetCDF Users Guide
+## NetCDF User's Guide

-The "NetCDF Users Guide - Specification & Best Practices" describes the netCDF data models and file formats independent of the various software implementations.
+The "NetCDF User's Guide - Specification & Best Practices" describes the netCDF data models and file formats independent of the various software implementations.
 It contains information about netCDF that is of interest across specific implementations.